atxcowboy/librepanel/SECURITY.md

-# froxlor's Security Policy
+# librepanel's Security Policy

-Welcome and thanks for taking interest in [froxlor](https://www.froxlor.org)!
+Welcome and thanks for taking interest in [librepanel](https://www.librepanel.org)!

-We are mostly interested in reports by actual froxlor users but all high quality contributions are welcome.
+We are mostly interested in reports by actual librepanel users but all high quality contributions are welcome.

 Please try your best to describe a clear and realistic impact for your report and please don't open any public issues on GitHub or social media, we're doing our best to respond through huntr as quickly as we can.